msdrigg/Roam/docs/src/pages/upcoming-work.md

 # Upcoming Roam Updates

+-   Switch to cloudflare backend
+    - Update remote view to support messages
+        - Add button to open developer messages in device picker if there are dev messages (or at bottom if not)
+        - Ensure the unreadNotificationCount works
+    - Fix everything on iPhone
+    - Fix everything on visionOS

 -   Update Info/status management to better handle volatile state
     -   On disconnect, select, button click, move to foreground, app opened -> Restart reconnect loop if disconnected
     -   Reconnect loop is to exponentially backoff retrying failing connections (0.5s, double, 10s backoff)